favalosdev/F-Scheme/README.md

 # F-Scheme

-Implementation of a Scheme dialect written in Haskell.
+Implementation of a LISP interpreter written in Haskell.

 Based on the tutorial [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours).